FAIRplus/the-fair-cookbook/content/recipes/infrastructure/iupac-names_matched.md

 opsin = opsin_cls(".")
 ```

-After that, we use the manager API to parse the IUPAC name and generate an InChI (URL_TO_INSERT_RECORD_2611 https://fairsharing.org/FAIRsharing.ddk9t9)  and InChI (URL_TO_INSERT_RECORD_2612 https://fairsharing.org/FAIRsharing.ddk9t9) Key:
+After that, we use the manager API to parse the IUPAC name and generate an InChI (URL_TO_INSERT_RECORD-ABBREV_2010 https://fairsharing.org/FAIRsharing.ddk9t9)  and InChIKey:

 ```python
 anInChI = inchi.generate(opsin.parseIUPACName("methane"))